Search Classes by:

-To participate, you need an iPhone, iPod Touch, or iPad.
+To participate, you need an iPhone, iPod Touch, iPad, or Android smartphone.
 Students write their own reviews or make videos to share with the class.
 By the end you will have enough material to offer a workshop for your library users or staff.

 For more information, see http://apps4librarians.com/.

-Nicole Hennig: Nicole Hennig is an independent information professional, teaching and inspiring educators and librarians about mobile technologies and the user experience of e-reading.
+Nicole Hennig: Nicole Hennig is an independent information professional, helping librarians & educators effectively use mobile technologies.

 Please note: While we try to be as accurate as we can be with our workshop descriptions, please contact GSLIS CE or the workshop instructor to ensure that the class meets your expectations for content, format, rigor, etc.